Compatible RC Transmitter and Receiver Systems¶

 Spektrum Satellite Receivers Operate on PPM-Sum¶

-- So it is feasible to use a single Spektrum Satellite Receiver
+- It is feasible to use a single Spektrum Satellite Receiver

-to act as a PPM-Sum receiver with PX4 and Pixhawk.
+to act as a DSM receiver with Pixhawk.

 - Simply pre-bind the Spektrum Satellite to your transmitter using a conventional Spektrum receiver with satellite attached.

-- Then connect the tiny Spektrum Satellite receiver to the special “Spektrum” connector on either the PX4IO or Pixhawk.
+- Then connect the tiny Spektrum Satellite receiver to the special “Spektrum” connector on the Pixhawk.

-- Being a satellite, range is limited with this configuration and the preceding receivers and methods will provide greater range.
+- Being a satellite, range is limited with this configuration and the preceding receivers and methods may provide greater range.